thogiti/thogiti.github.io/_posts/2025-02-01-Exploring-Ethereum-Native-Rollups.md

 ## Naive Re-Execution

-Approach: L1 nodes literally re-run L2 transactions for each `EXECUTE` call, using stateless Merkle witnesses posted in call-data or data blobs.
+L1 nodes literally re-run L2 transactions for each `EXECUTE` call, using stateless Merkle witnesses posted in calldata or data blobs.

 - Pros:
   - Conceptually simple—just use the real EVM.